carlosarismendi/chess/README.md

   </li>
   <li> <!-- PLAYER TYPE -->
     <p>
-      <strong>Player</strong>: represents the players of a game and has color, a channel for messages, a pointer to the <a href="https://pkg.go.dev/golang.org/x/net/websocket">WebSocket</a> connnection that links the backend to the client, a channel used to send/receive the "quit" signal and a pointer to its <i>Chess Timer</i>.
+      <strong>Player</strong>: represents the players of a game and has color, a channel for messages, a pointer to the <a href="https://pkg.go.dev/golang.org/x/net/websocket">WebSocket</a> connnection that links the backend to the client, a channel used to send/receive the "quit" signal to the main Goroutine associated to the player (the one in charge of keeping the WebSocket alive as well as other tasks) and a pointer to its <i>Chess Timer</i>.
     </p>
     <p>
-      Once a game has started, each player has 2 Goroutines associated, one for receiving messages from its client and other for sending messages to its client.
-When a playerA receives a message from its client, it will redirect that message to the Send Goroutine associated to the playerB through playerB channel for messages and then playerB will send it to is client.
+      Once a game has started, each player has 3 Goroutines associated, the one described in the previous paragraph, one for receiving messages from its client and other for sending messages to its client.
+When a playerA receives a message from its client, it will redirect that message to the Send Goroutine associated to the playerB through playerB channel for messages and then playerB will send it to its client.
     </p>
     <p>
-      If a player receives in the message a flag indicating the end of the game (e.g. checkmate, draw, etc...), the quit channel will be filled and then all Goroutines associated to this player will be finished.
+      If a player receives a flag in the message indicating the end of the game (e.g. checkmate, draw, etc...), the quit channel will be filled and then all the Goroutines associated to this player will be finished.
     </p>
     <p>
       Otherwise, if the received message indicates that a piece has been moved, then the player will stop its timer and will start its opponent's.